MOSEK/Mosek.go/doc/source/mosek.rst

 Following parameters can be used to configure the printed statistics:

-* :msk:iparam:`ana_sol_basis` enables or disables printing of statistics specific to the basis solution (condition number, number of basic variables etc.).
+* ``IPAR_ANA_SOL_BASIS`` enables or disables printing of statistics specific to the basis solution (condition number, number of basic variables etc.).
 Default is on.
-* :msk:iparam:`ana_sol_print_violated` enables or disables listing names of all constraints (both primal and dual) which are violated by the solution.
+* ``IPAR_ANA_SOL_PRINT_VIOLATED`` enables or disables listing names of all constraints (both primal and dual) which are violated by the solution.
 Default is off.
-* :msk:dparam:`ana_sol_infeas_tol` is the tolerance defining when a constraint is considered violated.
+* ``DPAR_ANA_SOL_INFEAS_TOL`` is the tolerance defining when a constraint is considered violated.
 If a constraint is violated more than this, it will be listed in the summary.